cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 Equally, the frequency and number of token issuance requests MUST be independent of token redemption and the timing of instructions for task contributions.
 Clients MUST request tokens with a fixed frequency, e.g. a fixed number of tokens each day.
-This is to avoid an Attester from inferring which task a client has contributed to based on the number of token issuance requests.
+This is to prevent an Attester from inferring which task a client has contributed to based on the number of token issuance requests.